Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Testosterone level therapy hormone male balance

-Testosterone level: What Happens if Your Testosterone Levels Are High?
+Testosterone Level: What Happens if Your Testosterone Levels Are High?

 High testosterone levels can lead to various effects: